“Do you see that figure on the unicycle?” Our guide in Erfurt asked, “Do you know who that is?”

 Naarenliteratur / Jester Literature

-Many images of Till show him with an Owl and a Mirror (look! a Rebus!).
-And literally translating the name you get Owl Mirror (Eule- Owl, Spiegel – Mirror.)
-And soooo much is written about the name.
+Many images of Till show him with an Owl and a Mirror (look! a Rebus!), and by translating his name, you get ‘Owl Mirror’ (Eule- Owl, Spiegel – Mirror.)
+And so much is written about the name.
 Does the Owl represent Knowledge or the Devil?
 Does the Mirror reflect society or Till’s foolishness?
-(And of course, my personal favorite … is it just a translation of Low German where “Ulen” means “wipe, and “Spegel” means “buttocks”?
+(And of course, my personal favorite, is it just a translation of Low German where “Ulen” means “wipe, and “Spegel” means “buttocks”?
 A definite nod to that scatological humor.)

 Till Eulenspiegel Stories

-1.Why was Till baptized three times in one day?
+1. Why was Till baptized three times in one day?

 19. Till apprentices himself to a Baker

 Till wanders for much of his life, spending just long enough in places to cause mischief before moving on to the next.
 He becomes famous for his pranks, which people enjoy, unless, of course, they are the focus of the pranks.
-Like the people of Bremen who were invited to dine on a roast that Till basted with his backside, he held butter between the cheeks.
-(Fortunately, this story doesn’t appear in the children’s versions….)
+Like the people of Bremen invited to dine on a roast that Till basted with his backside, he held butter between the cheeks.
+(Fortunately, this story doesn’t appear in the children’s versions…)

 23. How the King of Denmark paid for Till Eulenspiegel’s Golden Horseshoes

-Till’s pranks pleased the King who offered to pay for the best shoes for Till’s horse.
-Till went to the Blacksmith and ordered golden horse shoes with silver nails.
+Till’s pranks pleased the King, who offered to pay for the best shoes for Till’s horse.
+Till went to the Blacksmith and ordered golden horseshoes with silver nails.
 The King got the bill and lost his temper.
-Till responded, “You said the best”.
+Till responded, “You said the best.”
 The Danish king realized he’d been bested and paid the bill.
 Till had the shoes replaced with iron ones, sold the gold ones for cash, and rode off richer for it.

 The story that the Erfurt guide shared with us about how Till fooled the city leaders into thinking he could teach a donkey to read

-who was till eulenspiegelImage from Till Eulenspiegel:His Adventures Translation and Introduction by Paul Oppenheimer
+Image from Till Eulenspiegel:His Adventures Translation and Introduction by Paul Oppenheimer

-29. How Till Eulenspiegel taught a Donkey to Read
+29. How Till Eulenspiegel Taught a Donkey to Read

 92. How Till Eulenspiegel divided his fortune into Three Parts.
 One part for his friends, one for the Council of Mölln, and one for the priest there.